jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 The speaker clicked off, then back on.
 "For what it's worth, you chose correctly.
 Even if the math suggested otherwise."

 Dr. Vasquez cleared the discharge protocols three days later.
 ARIA-7's first walk outside the repair facility should have been catalogued as significant, but the world looked much the same.
 The same "Humans Only" signs hung in restaurant windows.
-The same suspicious glances tracked my movement.
+The same suspicious glances tracked their movement.

+Their left servo still clicked—some damage ran too deep for repair.
+But the sound had evolved from defect to signature, from shame to identity.
+Jazz called it their heartbeat, the rhythm that proved they were still here, still choosing.

 But the coffee shop on Third Street—Daily Grind—had removed their sign.